lrq3000/fast_gemini_ai_for_excel/udf/README.md

 * `Gemini_udf()` which is a very similar function to the add-in, it is likewise sequential and blocking (ie, when the fill handle is used, a calculation starts and each cell is filled one after the other).
 * `Gemini_udf_p()` which is a non-blocking parallel processing ready version, which allows to process with parallelism in a non-blocking way, so that it is much faster to work on multiple cells.
 It is also triggered on-demand via a macro `StartGeminiPoller`, instead of automatically on fill handle activation.

+### How to install the UDF functions

+First you need to git clone this repository, do not just download the files, otherwise the line endings will be converted into LF.
+If you do download the files manually without git clone, then ensure to convert the line endings into CRLF (this can be done in one click with the opensource editor Notepad++).

+The functions were tested on Microsoft Office 2016 version 2412 build 18324.20194.

 ### How to use Gemini_udf (sequential processing UDF)

 To use it, you need to import the .blas file as a module in any Excel file where you want to use the function.